RockitBootcamp/Student-Resources/PDD/SDLC/README.md

 - Upgrades require more diligence

 ## Testing
-Ideally a differnt team will test your code according to the requirements.
+Ideally a different team will test your code according to the requirements.
 They can use different testing methods:
 - Functional Testing
 - Integration Testing
 - Black Box / White Box testing
 - Automated Test Scripts
 - Stress Testing
+- User Acceptance Testing

 ## Deployment
 Once testing has been completed, the code is deployed into the production environment.